The Hue Midtown

 The Hue Midtown (also known as Icon Midtown) is a residential skyscraper in the Midtown District of Atlanta, Georgia.
 Built between 2016 and 2018, the tower stands at 515 ft tall with 39 floors and is the current 16th tallest building in Atlanta.

 History

 The building is part of an urban planning ambition to enhance the skyline of Atlanta's Midtown District.
-The tower's approach is focused on the creation of a cohesion between luxurious spaces.
-The two main architectural elemants of the tower are the amenity space designed as a recreational and social hub the eleventh floor, and the rooftop cigar bar from the 39th floor.
+The tower's approach is focused on the creation of cohesion between luxurious spaces.
+The two main architectural elements of the tower are the amenity space designed as a recreational and social hub on the eleventh floor, and the rooftop cigar bar on the 39th floor.